radixdlt/scrypto-challenges/4-portfolio-management-yield-farming/PortfolioDApp/COLLABORATIVE.md

 The rules aim:
    - to incentivates users that have not sufficient capital to put it at work but have instead knowledge
    - to help users to close their losing position that is usually a difficult decision to put in action
+   - empower the user that his operations are valid for everyone

 Operations history will be registered on each user so anyone can evaluate each other's.

 Simulated deFi applications used in this portfolio management solution are the following:
 - Lending application (we'll use LendingdApp developed for the previous challenge)
-- Trading application
+- Trading application [Price changes is simulated and changes randomly when epoch advances]
-- Swap application
+- Swap application [Not implemented]

 # Design